-Single Refraction Most gemstones are doubly refractive -- they have 2 refractive indices.
+Single Refraction Most gemstones are doubly refractive; they have two refractive indices.
 Only a few gemstones have a single refractive index, specifically diamond, spinel and garnet.
 See also Birefringence.

 Specific Gravity see density

 Synthetic (gemstone) A synthetic gemstone is man-made rather than mined from the earth.
-Natural gemstones which are treated by industry-accepted methods such as heat or irradiation are not classified as synthetic.
+Natural gemstones that are treated by industry-accepted methods such as heat or irradiation are not classified as synthetic.

 Translucent A quality of a gemstone transmitting light imperfectly so that one cannot see through the stone clearly.
 Star sapphire is an example of this quality.